edenessame/Hangman/README.md

 * I commented out the code that hid the word so I could see what the word was to make sure the correct response was recieved.
 If the letter was in the word the message said that it was and what the letter entered was and if the letter wasn't in the word the message said it wasn't and what the letter entered was.
 * I tested that it kept track of already guessed letters and words so they weren't guessed again.
 If a previously guessed letter or word was entered, the user was told they had already guessed that letter/word and didn't lose a life.
-* I tested that the lives did decrease with each wrong guess and when they reached 0 the user was told they had lost.
+* I tested that the lives decreased with each wrong guess and when they reached 0 the user was told they had lost.

 ## Bugs